authsec/datapile/content/2021-04-11-easy-latex-document-compilation.rst

 :category: Infrastructure
 :summary: How to easily compile a LaTeX document with docker

-You downloaded a :file:`.tex` document from somewhere, made a few modifications and want to compile it into a PDF file now.
+You downloaded a :code:`.tex` document from somewhere, made a few modifications and want to compile it into a PDF file now.
 Of course you don't want to permanently install a plethora of software for that on your device too, as you just need to compile that single document.

 If you have `Docker <https://www.docker.com/products/docker-desktop>`_ installed, I've got you covered.

-We use the following :file:`article.tex` file to check if compilation into a PDF file works:
+We use the following :code:`article.tex` file to check if compilation into a PDF file works:

 .. code-block:: latex